Skip to main content

 • Confirm the form is signed and dated in all required fields

-• Ensure that all pages belong to the current edition of Form I-956.
+• Confirm all pages are from the same current I-956 edition

 • Sign, date, and submit I-956 with all required supporting evidence